 During 1782 he hoisted his broad pennant on the Edgar 74, Captain William Cayley, serving under Admiral Lord Howe in the April-August cruises and sitting on the court-martial into the loss of the Royal George on 29 August.
 He thereafter participated in the relief of Gibraltar and the action off Cape Spartel on 18 October, and his pennant was finally struck on the peace of 1783.

-On 24 September 1787 he was promoted rear-admiral, being a beneficiary of Lord Howe’s reforms which nevertheless led to that officer’s resignation on 16 July 1788, and he raised his flag aboard the Princess Royal 98, Captain John Holloway, as commander of the rear division of the Channel fleet during the Nookta Sound dispute of 1790.
+On 24 September 1787 he was promoted rear-admiral, being a beneficiary of Lord Howe’s reforms at the Admiralty, and with the Dutch Armament commencing he was promptly ordered to raise his flag aboard the Prince George 98, which was commissioning under Captain Alexander Edgar at Chatham, and to assume command of a squadron in the Downs.
+Shortly afterwards, on 25 October, he broke his arm when a post chaise in which he was returning to London from Deal overturned near Dartford and he was replaced by Vice-Admiral Alexander Hood.
+During the Spanish Armament of 1790 he raised his flag aboard the Princess Royal 98, Captain John Holloway, as commander of the rear division of the Channel fleet.
 He was promoted vice-admiral on 21 September, and remaining with his flagship and flag captain was employed in Vice-Admiral Lord Hood’s fleet during the Russian armament of 1791.

 From April 1793-4 he was second-in-command to Hood in the Mediterranean with his flag aboard the Britannia 100, Captain John Holloway, being present at the occupation of Toulon from 27 August 1793.
 With eight sail of the line he led the blockade of the French fleet in the Golfe Jouan during the autumn of 1794 after Hood’s failure to bring them to action on 12 June, and following Hood’s departure in November 1794 he became commander-in-chief in the Mediterranean.
 However, with only fourteen poorly manned sail of the line he was scantily equipped to deal with the enemy.